Nissan 300ZX: Tuned variants

 In 1990, Motorsports International of Waco, Texas collaborated with Japanese tuning company HKS to create the SR-71 Z32, named for the Lockheed SR-71 Blackbird.
 The cars were upgraded with larger Garrett turbochargers, HKS electronics and a Kaminari body kit designed by Pete Brock.
 The SR-71 was California CARB certified and was to be sold through a select dealer network and Japanese performance tuning shops located within the United States.
 It was planned to build 500 cars per year through 1993.
 One hundred orders were already in hand, but it is claimed that just eight cars were built.
-The SR-71 claimed the title of the third fastest production car in the world in 1990 for a fraction of the price of a Lamborghini Diablo and Ferrari F40 according to the designer Randy Ball.
 The base price was $65,000 for the Z32 and SR-71 conversion.

 In 1995 and 1996, Steve Millen Motorsports (Stillen), developed a SMZ model with Nissan North America that were sold throughout the U.S. and Canada through designated Nissan dealerships.
 The performance upgrades were covered by the factory warranty.
 These performance upgrades included: Skyline Group N/GT-R Brakes, which were cross drilled and axially vented rotors with larger calipers and pistons and upgraded HI-Metal front and rear brake pads; a high flow intake system, which allowed the engine to run more efficiently; an aluminized steel free flow exhaust system, which extended from the catalytic converter; and a turbocharger boost pressure increase, bringing the total output to 365 bhp and 332 lbft.
 Each vehicle was numbered in the engine bay and interior.
 A total of 104 SMZs were produced at $14,000 more than the standard Nissan Z32 Twin Turbo.